NVIDIA/bare-metal-manager-core/book/src/playbooks/force_delete.md

 In various cases it might be necessary to force-delete knowledge about hosts from the Forge database, and to restart the discovery process for those.
-Examples for use-cases where force-delete can be helpful are:
+Examples for use-cases where force-delete can be helpful:

 - If a host managed by Forge has entered an errorenous state from which it can not automatically recover
 - If a non backward compatible software update requires the host to go through the discovery phase again